||Parks & Trails; Recreation

 ||Multiple contractors and CRD

-The CRD is developing a new regional park trail, Sooke Hills Wilderness Trail, as part of the Trans Canada Trail route.
+The CRD is developing a new regional park trail, Sooke Hills Wilderness Trail, as part of the The Great Trail (formerly known as The Trans Canada Trail) route.
 The goal is to complete the trail by July 2017, the 25th anniversary of the Trail and Canada’s 150th anniversary of Confederation.

 The hiking and biking trail will be developed between the Humpback Reservoir in Sooke Hills Wilderness Regional Park Reserve and the CRD - Cowichan Valley Regional District boundary.